openeew/openeew/README.md

 # OpenEEW

-Let's create [earthquake early-warning systems](https://en.wikipedia.org/wiki/Earthquake_warning_system/) for every seismically-vulnerable community in the world!
+Let's create [earthquake early-warning (EEW) systems](https://en.wikipedia.org/wiki/Earthquake_warning_system/) for every seismically-vulnerable community in the world!

-Grillo will be sharing years of raw historic sensor data, including magnitude 6 and 7 earthquakes.
-This will allow you to develop new detection algorithmns and train machine learning models.
-Grillo will also be sharing code examples to get you started, and hardware schematics to make your own sensors.
+OpenEEW is an initiative by Grillo to democratize EEW systems throughout the world by sharing our:
+* entire archive of unprocessed accelerometer data from Mexico and Chile, including magnitude 6 and 7 earthquakes
+* algorithms for the detection and characterization of earthquakes in real time
+* hardware designs so you can build your own IoT-based seismic sensors

 ## Getting Started

-We are almost ready to deploy !! stay tuned.
+Our accelerometer data will soon be available as an AWS Public Dataset.
+See [here](data/README.md) for details about how the data is stored.
+You can use our Python library to facilitate downloading required data.
+See [here](https://github.com/grillo/openeew-python/blob/master/README.md) for how to install it and some examples of how it can be used.

 ## Contributing